-Streaming makes watching movies at home easier than ever, but what if you could stream movies on sites for free?
-We know a few sites where you can access free movies right now, from your computer or laptop, and a few of them from streaming devices like a Roku or an Amazon Fire TV stick.
+Streaming makes watching movies at home easier than ever, but what if you could stream free movies online?
+We know a few sites where you can access free movies online right now, from your computer or laptop, and a few of them from streaming devices like a Roku or an Amazon Fire TV stick.

-If you particularly love artsy or classic movies, Kanopy is the best site for your free streaming purposes.
-With some gems from the Criterion Collection, as well as modern indie masterpieces, Kanopy does its best to get high-quality and critically-acclaimed cinema into people’s living rooms, all at no cost to its users.
+If you particularly love artsy or classic films, Kanopy is the best site for your free movie streaming purposes.
+With some gems from the Criterion Collection, as well as modern indie masterpieces, Kanopy does its best to get high-quality and critically acclaimed cinema into people’s living rooms, and all at no cost.

 To use Kanopy, your local library, university or college needs to be connected to it.
 Learn how to check if your library is connected by tapping or clicking here.
-With a library card, or your college email login, you can access Kanopy’s catalogue at any time.
+With a library card or your college email login, you can access Kanopy’s catalog at any time.

-One warning: like with many of these sites, and many streaming sites in general, Kanopy’s movie offerings change periodically, so if you really want to watch “Moonlight” or “Lady Bird,” make sure to watch them while they’re still listed.
-Movies come back to Kanopy, but it’s not always clear when, so just keep that fact in mind when making your viewing selections.
+One warning: Kanopy’s movie offerings change periodically, so if you really want to watch “Moonlight” or “Lady Bird,” make sure to do so while they’re still listed.
+Movies come back to Kanopy, but it’s not always clear when, so just keep that in mind when making your viewing selections.

 If ads annoy you, this may not be your favorite site, but you won’t be able to deny the selection is vast, covering a variety of film eras, along with recent releases.

-Popcornflix can be accessed through the web, but you can also download an app on Roku, Apple TV, Google Play, Amazon and Xbox to watch on a TV screen.
+Popcornflix can be accessed through the web, but you can also download an app on Roku, Apple TV, Google Play, Amazon or Xbox to watch on your TV screen.
 We’ve recommended Popcornflix before, and we stand by that recommendation now.